 The first says it’s far a bucket, mild green in color.
 However, the 2d says it is a green bucket that isn’t heavy.
 Changing the position of the parenthesis is the ready emphasis and whether it affects the translation.
 Addition and multiplication experience this freedom, whereas subtraction and division do no longer.

 Train Stops Another instance I find that analogies can help clarify an idea relates to features.
-Sometimes the mathematical definition of what it means to be a feature isn’t always clear to college students.
+Sometimes, the mathematical definition of what it means to be a feature isn’t always clear to college students.

 In the dialogue of features, I first explain that it’s a rule (connection) from one set to another.
 It says that each ‘x’s price goes to the handiest one ‘y’ fee.